 Alarm monitoring

-The module-level read script monitors alarm registers H:32008 and H:32009 (Bitfield16).
-Each bit maps to a specific fault or warning:
+The module-level read script polls alarm registers H:32008 (Alarm 1) and H:32009 (Alarm 2) and decodes each bit into a named error or warning.
+Notable alarms include:

 | Register | Bit | Alarm |